Service access keys (tenant-level)

 7. Optionally, assign a role to the key.
 The roles available for selection are the ones that were previously created from the Roles page.

 8. Optionally, under Scope, enter the extent of permissions available to the bearer of this key.
 For details, see Scope editor.
-Note that, if you leave the scope unset, the key bearer will be granted full access to all APIs that require a tenant-level security access key (for the selected app and tenant).

 Generate service access key dialog box